agoutsmedt/ejhet_quanti_method/paper/gdoc.md

-deserves emphasis: as rationality was recast in terms of consistent choice rather than as a psychological portrait of *homo oeconomicus*, the normative dimension expanded---from individual behavior to questions of social choice and to the design of "rationalizing" policies [@herfeldTheories2018; @handsNormative2015].
+deserves emphasis: as rationality was recast in terms of consistent choice rather than as a psychological portrait of *homo oeconomicus*, the normative dimension expanded---from individual behavior to questions of social choice and of "rationalizing" policies [@ericksonHow2013;
+@handsNormative2015].

 The emergence of this social dimension of rationality is already observable in the interwar period.
 In the 1930s, cluster 11 focused on